DevOps and Platform Engineering Dynamics

 Platform Engineering is what happens when DevOps grows up.

-Instead of every team reinventing Dockerfiles, Helm charts, and GitLab jobs, platform engineers build Internal Developer Platforms (IDPs) that do it for them — the right way, every time.
+Every team reinventing Dockerfiles, Helm charts, and GitLab jobs is waste.
+So platform engineers build Internal Developer Platforms (IDPs) that do it for them.
+The right way.
+Every time.

 These platforms offer: